hypirion/haskell-transducers/README.md

 Transducers for Haskell.
 See explanation in my blogpost [Clojure's Transducers in Haskell](http://hypirion.com/musings/haskell-transducers).

-Transducers is used for stream processing, where the stream type is unknown à
+Transducers are used for stream manipulation, where the stream type is unknown a
 priori: It can be list mapping, reductions, used for Conduits, or for your own types or needs.
 The input and output stream types are decoupled from eachother.